shantanuo/easyboto/README.md

 ## EC2 management ##

-10) list all ec2 instances an images in default region (us-eash N. Virginia)
+10) list all ec2 instances and all images in default region (us-eash N. Virginia)

 x.showEc2()

 x.ShowImages()

 11) Create an ec2 instance.

+    image id, region, key, type and security group needs to be changed in the source file.
+    'ami-fc73d494', 'us-east-1a', 'april142015', 't1.micro', ['all port open']

 x.startEc2()